Patrice Baldwin: Overview

-Patrice Baldwin created 'Drama for Learning and Creativity' (D4LC), a national school improvement initiative that was piloted in Norfolk in 2005 and was supported by the Qualifications and Curriculum Authority, Creative Partnerships and the National Endowment for Science, Technology and the Arts as well as Norfolk County Council and National Drama.
-D4LC later became an IDEA project and spread internationally.
+Baldwin created Drama for Learning and Creativity (D4LC), a national school improvement initiative that was piloted in Norfolk in 2005 and was supported by the Qualifications and Curriculum Authority, Creative Partnerships and the National Endowment for Science, Technology and the Arts as well as Norfolk County Council and National Drama.
 She presented it at UNESCO's 2nd International Arts Education Conference in South Korea and in Taiwan and Newcastle at World Creativity Summits.
 D4LC is an initiative that links visiting drama specialists with pairs of non-specialist drama teachers in schools.
-Together they work in partnership to use drama as a way of learning and teaching with whole classes.
+Together, they work in partnership to use drama as a way of learning and teaching with whole classes.
 They evaluate and share the impact.
-More than 280 schools in Norfolk became 'D4LC schools' from 2005 – 2010 and other parts of the UK (Newport and Dorset) also set up D4LC based initiatives.
-D4LC was also started in Iceland as 'FLISS' and proved successful with UK museum educators who wanted to extend their use of drama for learning in museums.
+More than 280 schools in Norfolk became "D4LC schools" from 2005 to 2010 and other parts of the UK (Newport and Dorset) also set up D4LC based initiatives.

-Patrice is a well established national and international drama workshop leader and conference keynote speaker on drama, education, arts and Creativity.
-In April 2011 she became freelance, in order to focus more freely on her international work.
-Patrice has presented at Conferences in Greece, Turkey, Iceland, Germany, Austria, Poland, Hong Kong, Taiwan, South Korea, Australia, The Philippines, France, Norway, Sweden, Finland, New Zealand, Singapore, US and Canada, Argentina and Uruguay.
+In April 2011, she became freelance, in order to focus more freely on her international work.
+She has presented at Conferences in Greece, Turkey, Iceland, Germany, Austria, Poland, Hong Kong, Taiwan, South Korea, Australia, The Philippines, France, Norway, Sweden, Finland, New Zealand, Singapore, US and Canada, Argentina and Uruguay.
 She was a speaker at the 2008 and 2009 World Creativity Summits in Taiwan and Newcastle and keynote speaker at Drama Australia's 2011 Conference in Perth.
 She presented in June 2011 at the first Drama in Education Conference in Singapore and in 2012/13 at many Conferences, including in New Hampshire (January 2012), New Zealand (April 2012), Turkey (May and November 2012), France (May 2012), Iceland (August 2012), Canada (October 2012), Greece (November 2012), Sweden (January and May 2013), Hong Kong and Singapore (February 2013), Australia (March 2013) and France (July 2013).
-During 2013 she became the Cultural Leader in Theatre and Performing Arts, for Brock University, Canada.
+During 2013, she became the Cultural Leader in Theatre and Performing Arts, for Brock University, Canada.

-In 2009 she was a member of Sir Jim Rose's Editorial Expert group drafting a new primary National Curriculum for England.
-This curriculum did not get through Parliament before the June 2010 General Election.
-She is now working in partnership with various Academy Chains and schools in the UK, as well being a visiting fellow at various universities.